-Hon Julie Freeman questions the Department of Fire and Emergency Services WA regarding the cyclone warning system's application in Karratha during Ex-Tropical Cyclone Narelle, focusing on warning levels, communication, and decision-making compared to other communities and past events.
+Hon Julie Freeman questions the Department of Fire and Emergency Services regarding the application of cyclone warning systems in Karratha during Ex-Tropical Cyclone Narelle, focusing on warning levels, communication, and decision-making compared to other communities and past events.

 Asked